bcdavasconcelos/cite-field/README.md

-# Citefield for Pandoc Citeproc
+# Cite Field for Pandoc Citeproc

+This filter is part of [📚 Cite Tools for Pandoc and Quarto](https://github.com/bcdavasconcelos/citetools).

 <!-- [![GitHub build status][CI badge]][CI workflow] -->